thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows displaying edges of the specified type that are related to a specified originator up to a specified level and in a specified direction.

-Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Edge search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
-Set direction to "From" or "To" and max relation level and specify the edge type(s) by which the edges will be filtered.
+Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Edge search query" filter type, and select the entity type and an entity itself, for which you want to display the relationship.
+Set direction to "From" or "To", max relation level and specify the edge type(s) by which the edges will be filtered.

 {% include images-gallery.html imageCollection="edge-search-query-1" %}

-This alias filters edges with the "edge instance" type that have any relation to the asset "Building A" with direction "From" and relation level 1.
+This alias filters edges with the "edge instance" type that have any relation to the asset "Building A" with a direction "From" and relation level of 1.

 Let's learn how to use the "Entity view search query" alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Edge search query" alias in the "Entity alias" field and add "name" and "type" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays edges that have any relation to the asset "Building A" up to relation level 1 has been added.
+The Entities table widget displaying edges with any relation to the asset "Building A" up to relation level of 1 has been added.

 {% include images-gallery.html imageCollection="edge-search-query-2" %}

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
 ### Scheduler events

-This alias allows displaying scheduler events of specified an entity.
+This alias allows displaying scheduler events associated with a specified entity.

 Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Scheduler events" filter type, and select the entity for which scheduler events will be displayed.